‘what is well pleasing to the Lord.’

 What should we be doing with our lives after becoming Christians?
 Should we just avoid sin but otherwise please ourselves, killing time waiting for heaven?
-Of course not, we have a Lord – Jesus Christ, and should be seeking to please him.
-It’s important to avoid certain things that displease him, but that wouldn’t give us anything to do.
+Of course not, we have a Lord – Jesus Christ, and should be seeking to please Him.
+It’s important to avoid certain things that displease Him, but that wouldn’t give us anything to do.
 It’s a stultified version of Christianity that teaches only things to avoid.
 Paul mentions such things elsewhere in this passage, but here he urges us to consider what to do.
 We should make decisions about what to do with each day, and indeed our whole lives, first and foremost by considering what pleases the Lord Jesus.
 This should be the Christian’s primary motivation.

 So what does this walking in the Lord look like?
 This is in verse 9: ‘the fruit of the Spirit is in all goodness and righteousness and truth’.
 Now we begin to see some details.
-These three words are headings for areas in our lives in which we’ll learn to please God as we walk: ‘goodness’ represents moral character; it includes obedience and good deeds – being a good child, obeying God our Father: ‘righteousness’ represents justice – we will tend to be fair people, promoting a just and fair society as salt and ‘light’ in it: ‘truth’ represents becoming increasingly sound in our understanding of Christianity as we learn and articulate it – as Paul puts it earlier in this letter, ‘speaking truth in love, we may grow up in all things into him, who is the head, Christ’(Ephesians 4:15).
+These three words are headings for areas in our lives in which we’ll learn to please God as we walk: ‘goodness’ represents moral character; it includes obedience and good deeds – being a good child, obeying God our Father: ‘righteousness’ represents justice – we will tend to be fair people, promoting a just and fair society as salt and ‘light’ in it: ‘truth’ represents becoming increasingly sound in our understanding of Christianity as we learn and articulate it – as Paul puts it earlier in this letter, ‘speaking truth in love, we may grow up in all things into Him who is the head, Christ’(Ephesians 4:15).

-Living each day by these truths we will do well, but the things we do with each day are influenced greatly by plans and decisions made earlier in life – e.g. whether to remain single or marry, to have children; choosing our job, town, accommodation, associates, pastimes, etc. If we’re privileged enough to be Christians when making such plans it’s important to consider prayerfully, given our gifts and opportunities, what way of life is most pleasing to the Lord.
-Although joy for ourselves will often result, and pleasing others (boss, family, associates) by serving them will certainly be involved, pleasing such people should be secondary to our primary purpose of pleasing the Lord through walking in Him as a Child of the light.
+Living each day by these truths we will do well, but the things that we do with each day are influenced greatly by plans and decisions made earlier in life – e.g. whether to remain single or marry, and have children; choosing our job, town, accommodation, associates, pastimes, etc. If we’re privileged enough to be Christians when making such plans it’s important to consider prayerfully, given our gifts and opportunities, what way of life is most pleasing to the Lord.
+Although joy for ourselves will often result, and pleasing others (boss, family, associates etc.) by serving them will certainly be involved, pleasing such people should be secondary to our primary purpose of pleasing the Lord through walking in Him as a Child of the light.

-As Paul continues, ‘watch carefully how you walk, not as unwise, but as wise; redeeming the time… don’t be foolish, but understand what the will of the Lord is.’(Ephesians 5:15-17)
+As Paul continues, ‘watch carefully how you walk, not as unwise, but as wise, redeeming the time… don’t be foolish, but understand what the will of the Lord is’(Ephesians 5:15-17).